Vasilisalook/vasilisalook.github.io/_posts/2023-06-21-my-sixth-module.md

 ## Unit 1.
 Starting Ethically

 During the first week of this module, the topic of ethics in the field of computing was suggested for discussion. <br> As a result, I have prepared a small research paper.
-It provides comprehensive information and includes a list of references for further reading. <br>
+It provides comprehensive information and includes a list of references for further reading.
 You are welcome to download my answer from [here](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/U1%20-%20Ethics%20in%20Computing%20by%20Lukashevich.docx).

 ## Unit 2.
 Codes of Ethics and Professional Conduct